maribelvent-coder/riskfixerpro/replit.md

 **Template Dashboard Architecture (November 2025):** All assessment template dashboards follow the mandated react-hook-form + zodResolver + shadcn Form component pattern.
 The Office Building dashboard serves as the reference implementation, featuring schema-driven validation, controlled form components, synchronous state updates via form.reset(), and comprehensive data-testid coverage for QA automation.
 This pattern eliminates ad-hoc state management and ensures type-safe form handling across all templates.

 ### Technical Implementations
 The backend is built with Express.js and Node.js ESM modules in TypeScript.
 PostgreSQL is used as the database, integrated via Drizzle ORM which also shares TypeScript schemas.
 The API follows a RESTful design with JSON responses.
-Authentication is session-based using `express-session` and `connect-pg-simple`, with bcrypt for password hashing and role-based access control (RBAC) across free, pro, and enterprise tiers.
-A multi-layered security model includes session authentication, ownership verification, payload sanitization, and filtered data access to prevent unauthorized access and privilege escalation, supported by a feature flag system and tenant context for multi-tenancy.
+Authentication supports both JWT tokens (7-day expiration, sent via Authorization header) and session-based fallback using `express-session` and `connect-pg-simple`, with bcrypt for password hashing and role-based access control (RBAC) across free, pro, and enterprise tiers.

+**Phase 1 Security Architecture (November 2025):** Multi-tenant data isolation implemented via TenantStorage class with hybrid filtering approach.
+Sites use direct organizationId filtering (performant, uses index), while Assessments use implicit joins through users table.
+Key middleware components:
+- `attachTenantContext`: Decodes JWT from Authorization header or falls back to session, populates req.user, req.organizationId, req.accountTier
+- `requireOrganizationPermission`: Enforces tenant context with allowlist for onboarding/auth routes
+- `verifyAssessmentOwnership` and `verifySiteOwnership`: Use TenantStorage for tenant-scoped ownership verification

+Error handling distinguishes between:
+- 401 Unauthorized: Auth failure (invalid/expired JWT) or not authenticated
+- 403 Forbidden with ONBOARDING_REQUIRED code: User needs to complete onboarding to set organizationId

 Admin features include user management and a secure, token-based password reset system.

 A multi-paradigm assessment system supports dynamic workflows (e.g., "facility" or "executive") with template-driven questions loaded dynamically from the database, enforcing template selection and auto-populating assessment questions.
 A modular risk calculation engine uses an adapter pattern for template-specific implementations, supporting various assessment types like Executive Protection, Office Building, Retail Store, Warehouse, Manufacturing Facility, and Data Center, with compound reduction models for control effectiveness.